jaimesouza/kvs-api/README.md

 ## Try Online

-The API was deployed on a Kubernetes cluster and is available on:
+The API was deployed on a Kubernetes cluster and it's available on:

 `http://144.22.204.27/docs`